machouinard/ninety-ninety/Readme.md

 #### Map Options
 There are currently 2 available mapping APIs for use.
 Both have free usage tiers.
 1. Enter your [MapBox API key](https://account.mapbox.com/auth/signup/).
-This is required for geocoding Location addresses and displaying certain tile sets.
+This is __required__ for geocoding Location addresses and displaying certain tile sets.
 1. Enter your [Thunderforest API key](https://www.thunderforest.com/pricing/) if you wish to use any of the Thunderforest tile sets.
 1. Select a Tile Set to display on the map ( there must be a valid API key associated with the selected tile set ).

 1. (Optional) Set your preferred timezone in the WordPress admin ( for the Default Meeting Time option to work correctly )
+1. (Optional) Set __Default Map Center Lat__ and __Default Map Center Lng__ - This will center the map on a specific area when first loaded.
+1. (Optional) Set __Default Map Zoom Level__ - This sets the zoom level when the map is initially loaded.

 ### Miscellaneous Options
 * `Keep Meetings Private` checkbox - Prevents non-logged-in users from viewing Meetings, archive pages, Maps, etc...
 Also prevents
 Meeting related menu items from appearing when not logged in.
 * `Use Exclude option (PDF, Maps, Count, etc...` Each Meeting has an "exclude" checkbox.
 If this box is checked, any Meetings that have their "exclude" checkboxes checked will not be shown on the PDF or the Map page.
+* `Display Chart` Whether or not to display a chart depicting progress.
+* `Chart Type` Which chart type to use - Pie or Doughnut
+* `Meeting Colors` Change chart colors used for Meetings attended and Meetings remaining.

 ## ACF Notes
 * Requires Advanced Custom Fields plugin, standard or Pro.